 Avoid the early retirement penalty, transfer your 401 (k) plan without withholding taxes, remember the minimum distributions required, avoid two distributions in the same year, start withdrawing money before you have to, donate your IRA distribution to charities, consider Roth accounts.
 You can make the transfer to one or more charities qualified to pay taxes (but not to a donor-advised fund).
 The transfer must be made directly from your IRA to the charity in order to be considered a QCD; you cannot withdraw the money first.
 Ask your IRA administrator about their procedure.

+To help you make the best decision for your retirement savings, consider using a Gold IRA comparison chart.
 Most send money directly from their account.
 Some allow you to write a check to the charity if you have privileges to write checks in your IRA.
 Let the charity know that the money will arrive so they can send you a confirmation, which you'll need to keep in your registry (see below).
 If you behaved like a saver for retirement, you have options as a spender for retirement.

 In that case, follow this 11-step guide to earning income.
 Dividends and long-term gains in the taxable account are taxed at low federal rates (probably 15% for you).
 IRA withdrawals are taxed at higher rates (say 28%).
 You'd think it would be smart to empty the 28% account first.